dlazesz/multiwords/README.md

 Command syntax:

-> ./multiwords.py dice|scp MAXN
+> ./multiwords.py dice|scp strict|relaxed MAXN
 For example this command will extract bigrams and trigrams from the given corpus, using scp as the "glue" function:

-> ./multiwords.py scp 3 < corpus.txt > mwus.txt
+> ./multiwords.py scp strict 3 < corpus.txt > mwus.txt

 ### multiwords 2.0 version

-> ./multiwords.py dice|scp MAXN TEXTFILE OUTPUTDIR
+> ./multiwords2.py dice|scp MAXN TEXTFILE OUTPUTDIR

 MAXN is an integer ≥ 2